ironboy/react-amazing-proxy/README.md

 ### FAQ

 #### 🙋I want to use [pm2](https://pm2.keymetrics.io/) to run my app (on a live server), how do I accomplish that?
-🙂That's simple.
+🙂 That's simple.
 Add a **index.js** file at the root of your project with the following content:

 ```js
 require('react-amazing-proxy')();